All Episodes

 Wait till you hear this, challenging Trump's eligibility to appear on the ballot as a Republican because of his inconsistent views.

-He should not be permitted on the ballot because of his inconsistent views.
+He should not be permitted on the ballot because a quote, because of his inconsistent views, and quote, his purpose to sabotage the Republican Party.

-It is my belief that Mr. Trump must present evidence that he is a registered member of the Republican Party because his views are inconsistent with the Republican Party platform and the Republican Party of New Hampshire's statement of principles and bylaws.
+It is my belief that Mr. Trump must present evidence that he is a registered member of the Republican Party because his views are inconsistent with the Republican Party platform and the Republican Party of New Hampshire statement of principles and bylaws.

 It's a six-page manifesto outlining every one of what Fergus Cullen says are Trump's flip-flops dating back to 1999.